Brewery District: King Gambrinus

 Also known as the “Drunken King,” this statue in the Brewery District was located over the August Wagner Brewery.
-August Wagner, a Barvarian native, came to Columbus in 1900 and was the L. Hoster Brewing Company's brewmaster.
+August Wagner, a native of Bavaria, came to Columbus in 1900 and was the L. Hoster Brewing Company's brewmaster.
 After the Gambrinus Brewery was built, August Wagner bought all the stock and became the brewery's owner.
 He changed the name to August Wagner Brewery and adopted the statue of King Gambrinus as their symbol to maintain a connection to his Bavarian roots.
 King Gambrinus, according to legend, invented beer to woo his boss's daughter while he was apprenticing under him as a glass maker.
 The brewery later closed and was eventually demolished, but the Columbus Dispatch saved the statue of King Gambrinus.
 They had him restored and placed in a pocket park on the corner of Front and Sycamore.
 He remained there until 2000, and he now sits in a new park at the front of the district.